felixdagnon/AWS-serverless-lab/README.md

 ```
 ![image](https://github.com/felixdagnon/AWS-serverless-lab/assets/91665833/312d15ae-b553-4f67-8016-5380ed99a67c)

 3. Click "Test", and it will execute the test event.
-You should see the output in the console
+We should see the output in the console

 ![image](https://github.com/felixdagnon/AWS-serverless-lab/assets/91665833/bc1c6195-a055-4ceb-a175-b3c496dda319)